Tipped Wages in the United States

 Get Paid Fairly with USA Employment Lawyers

 In some states, the minimum wage is different for tipped employees.
-While state laws may vary, the Federal Labor Standards Act (FLSA) requires tipped employees to make more than $30 per month in tips and a combined cash and tip minimum wage rate of $7.25 per hour.
+While state laws may vary, the Fair Labor Standards Act (FLSA) requires tipped employees to make more than $30 per month in tips and a combined cash and tip minimum wage rate of $7.25 per hour.
 Employees who receive tips can be paid an hourly wage of $2.13 in cash, as long as they make at least $5.12 per hour in tips.
 If an employee receives fewer tips, the employer must pay the difference, but if the employee receives more tips, the money is theirs to keep. ($5.12 is the maximum tip credit against minimum wage, and employers must always pay an hourly wage of at least $2.13).

 All too often, employers fail to pay tipped employees the minimum required wage, steal tips in excess of the maximum “tip credit,” or otherwise use tipped wages to unlawfully reduce employee pay.